facebook/docusaurus/.github/ISSUE_TEMPLATE/feature.md

 ## Motivation

-(Please outline the motivation for the proposal)
+(Please outline the motivation for the proposal.)

 ## Pitch

-(Please explain why this feature should be implemented and how it would be used)
+(Please explain why this feature should be implemented and how it would be used.)

 <!--
   What happens if you skip this step?